Why should I keep my photos online?

 Design > 2020 > Adobe Photoshop > Remote Working Poster.psd

-Downloaded Images > Memes > GIFs > Rihanna laughing.gif
+Downloaded Images > Memes > GIFs > laughing.gif

 Easily import and manage photos with Dropbox

-The Dropbox desktop app allows automatic syncing of images between your device and the cloud.
 Any time you save an image on your computer or phone, Dropbox will immediately back it up to your online library.
-Dropbox can also sync with other cloud storage services like Google Photos and Google Drive.
 With the desktop app, your Dropbox folder includes your cloud files and appears on File Explorer for Windows or Finder for Mac, just like your other folders.
+You can also access these photos on any web browser or in the Dropbox mobile app.

 Any time you add to, remove from, or edit in this folder, these adjustments will then update in your Dropbox account and any device connected to it.
 You can choose which folders or subfolders to back up certain photos within and which photos you want available offline.